romandykyi/AdvancedTodoList/README.md

 * **Integration testing**: Integration tests utilize `Testcontainers` for comprehensive testing of API functionality and interactions.

 ## Architecture Overview
-The Advanced Todo List application follows a clean architecture.
-The main three layers are:
+This project follows a pragmatic, clean-architecture inspired layout that balances separation of concerns with developer productivity.
+The solution preserves clear layer responsibilities and interfaces while choosing to use EF Core directly where it simplifies the codebase.

 ### Core Layer (`AdvancedTodoList.Core`)

+A layer that defines the application's domain and data access contracts.

-* Contains services and repositories interfaces.
+* Contains data access services interfaces (e.g. repositories).
 * Defines the entities and value objects representing the domain model.
-* Provides services for CRUD operations, task management, user authentication, authorization, etc.
 * Defines specifications to query and filter parameters.

+### Application Layer (`AdvancedTodoList.Application`)

+The business logic layer that depends on the Core.

+* Provides services for business logic such as CRUD operations, task management, user authentication, authorization, etc.
 * Implements validation logic using FluentValidation for ensuring data integrity and consistency.
+* Contains data transfer objects and application options.

 ### Infrastructure Layer (`AdvancedTodoList.Infrastructure`)

+Handles the direct EF Core data access.
+Depends on the Core.

 * Handles data access and infrastructure-related concerns.
 * Implements repositories and data access logic using Entity Framework Core.
 * Manages database context and configuration.
-* Handles JWT and refresh tokens.
-* Implements services and specifications.

-### Application Layer (`AdvancedTodoList`)
+### Presentation Layer (`AdvancedTodoList.WebApi`)

+A layer that enables HTTP methods.
+Directly depends on the Core (filter and pagination parameters) and Application (service interfaces) layers.
+Indirectly depends on the Infrastructure, but only for mapping services to the interfaces for Dependency Injection.

 * Implements RESTful API endpoints using ASP.NET Core Web API.
-* Handles incoming HTTP requests, validates input data, and delegates to services for business logic execution.
+* Handles incoming HTTP requests, validates input data (using middleware), and delegates to services for business logic execution.
 * Uses authentication and authorization mechanisms to secure endpoints.
 * Facilitates error handling and response formatting.
 * Exposes Swagger documentation.

+## Design Choices Justifications

+* Use of EF Core in the domain layer - despite being a clean-architecture violation, this choice significantly reduces mapping boilerplate and makes many queries simpler and more expressive by leveraging EF Core/LINQ directly against the model.
+It is justified here because the project commits to a single, stable data provider that is unlikely to change.
+* Repository and Unit of Work implementations over `DbContext` - repository + UoW provide clear, testable contracts and centralize common data operations (pagination, specification application, common query helpers), which reduces duplication and keeps transactional boundaries explicit.
+* Creating interfaces for services that have only one implementation - primarily improves testability (easy mocking/faking) and decouples callers from concrete implementations, which helps when composing dependencies in DI.

 ## Testing Approach
 The `AdvancedTodoList` application uses two types of automated tests: unit tests and integration tests.